Is LinkedIn Premium Worth It? Complete Review 2026 | 4 Plan Comparison + Money-Saving Tips

 No clear goal (PTT):

 "Subscribed out of curiosity.
 Used InMail exactly once in a month and never touched other features.
-Wasted NT$1,199."
+The whole month's fee was wasted."

 Wrong industry (Dcard):